 at Ruby’s BBQ and Perla’s, and nightly treks to Amy’s Ice Creams.

 We also had the pleasure of meeting part of the team from 10,000ft, a terrific project and resource planning tool we use to run our studio.
 We got to know more about the 10,000ft team, talked a bit about the festival, and were gifted with one of their beautiful bottle openers.
 Thank you!

 Our last night in Austin, we had the pleasure of catching an unannounced show by Reggie Watts at Hotel San Jose thanks to Brian obtaining some local intel.

 As a third-year attendee of SXSW, the big thing that stood out for me was the significant decrease in the number of marketing efforts (read: swag distribution).
 Anyone who knows me, especially the BU crew, knows I rock a lot of startup wear while I’m in the office including Foursquare, GroupMe, Foodspotting, Twilio, and of course our own.
 It’s less about a free wardrobe—I promise—and more about supporting the companies I stand behind and love.

 There was a big drop in the number of startup teams roaming the streets of Austin.
 And

-sadly, there was no Foursquare court.
+was no Foursquare court.
 It seems to me the continuing transformation of Austin’s downtown is leaving less and less vacant space to be consumed by temporary installations, typically where the startups hangout.
 I’m sure, however, most people were glad there was a lighter marketing presence this year.